MattMattL/SFML-3D-Graphics-Test/README.md

 # 3D Graphics using SFML

-Testing 3D graphics using SFML library, designed for 2D games
+Rendering 3D graphics using SFML, a popular library capable of rendering 2D graphics/games

 ## Demo